Closing date | 17:30, Thursday 23 March 2023 |

 ---|

-There are two strands available to apply for under the 2023 Visual Arts Project Award Round 2:
+There are two strands available to apply for under the Visual Arts Project Award:

-- Strand 1 supports artists, curators, or producers to research, prepare and confirm plans for new, ambitious visual artwork that will be presented in the future.
+- The purpose of Strand 1 to support artists, curators, producers or eligible organisations to research, prepare and confirm plans for new, ambitious visual artwork for a future presentation.

 - This strand supports the development and preparation of a project or commission rather than its public presentation or outcome.